kubernetes-sigs/kueue/site/content/en/docs/tasks/run_rayclusters.md

 ## Before you begin

-1. Make sure you are using Kueue v0.6.0 version or newer and Kuberay 1.1.0 or newer.
+1. Make sure you are using Kueue v0.6.0 version or newer and KubeRay 1.1.0 or newer.

 2. Check [Administer cluster quotas](/docs/tasks/administer_cluster_quotas) for details on the initial Kueue setup.